 Community life in Iqaluit between 1960 and 1975 was influenced, as always, by government policies, by economic circumstances, and by local people and services.
 Locally, Inuit were assigned roles in town affairs, albeit within structures set by the government.
-In 1958, the government established an advisory town council composed of six Inuit from Apex, six from Ikhaluit, two from the air base, and two qallunaat civil servants.
-It was disbanded when the qallunaat involved left the settlement, but was later reconstituted in 1962.
+In 1958, the government established an advisory town council composed of six Inuit from Apex, six from Ikaluit, two from the air base, and two Qallunaat civil servants.
+It was disbanded when the Qallunaat involved left the settlement, but was later reconstituted in 1962.
 The council was secondary, however, to the government and its administrators.
-The government was the chief administrative body.
+The then Department of Northern Affairs and National Resources was the chief administrative body.
 Almost half of its employees were Inuit.
 While most of them were classified as labourers, they had a variety of pay scales and responsibilities.
 The Department of Transport handled airport operations and weather services.
-Two RCMP offices were located in Iqaluit by 1966-one for the Frobisher Bay Area Detachment and one in the Federal Building for the Eastern Arctic Sub-Division, formerly headquartered in Ottawa.
+Two RCMP offices were located in Igaluit by 1966-one for the Frobisher Bay Area Detachment and one in the Federal Building for the Eastern Arctic Sub-Division, formerly headquartered in Ottawa.
 The Royal Canadian Navy operated a communications unit until 1968, and the CBC continued to produce both local and national radio in town.